 Red light infringements detected by road safety cameras:

-- increased by 5.4 per cent when compared to the same period last year (October - December 2016)
+- increased by 18.5 per cent compared to the same period last year (January – March 2017)

 Red light infringements attract high penalties and three demerit points due to the serious nature of crashes at intersections.